MakerXStudio/ts-toolkit/readme.md

 ## Arguments

 The default behavior of the cli is to _not_ override existing files.
 If a file already exists, the cli will output a new file named EXISTING_FILE_NAME.sample.
 For existing repos you can use this to compare the two files.
 You can specify the argument `--skip-existing` to modify this behaviour, and simple skip over existing files, or the `--overwrite-existing` argument will cause the cli to overwrite existing files.

+## Sub-Packages

+### @makerx/eslint-config

+A set of default eslint plugins and rules

+### @makerx/prettier-config

+A default prettier configuration

+### @makerx/ts-config

+A default tsconfig configuration

+## Contributing

+### Releasing

+Releases are set up to push a new version of each package when the version number is changed.
+If you don't change the version number, that package will not be re-published